-- a patient instruction sheet printed out by your doctor.
-It lists all medicines prescribed to you at the same time.
+- a patient instruction sheet printed out by your doctor It lists all of the medicines prescribed to you at the same time.

 You can also ask your doctor for a report of your medication and its reasons, or diagnostic details or case histories related to your medical condition.
 Sometimes it may be worthwhile to have the documents translated into English or the language of your destination country.